Global Regularity for Gravity Unstable Muskat Bubbles: Main Results

 \begin{remark} From Proposition \ref{circles}, the large time decay in \eqref{decay} implies the exponential convergence to rising or falling circles.
 Moreover, as part of the proof, it will be proven in \eqref{Lboundaux} that the length satisfies for all times $t\geq0$ that

 which also shows that $L(t)\to 2\pi R$ as $t\to \infty$. \end{remark}

-The size condition \eqref{condition} of the theorem above is explicit: for any value of the physical parameters, it gives a bound for the norm of the initial data that can be computed.
-We also notice that, thanks to the diagonalization performed in Section \ref{secanalytic}, the dissipative character of the equation is shown in \eqref{estimatef12} for any $A_\sigma>0$, no matter how large the gravity effects are.
+\begin{remark} The size condition \eqref{condition} of the theorem above is explicit: for any value of the physical parameters, it gives a bound for the norm of the initial data that can be computed.
+We also notice that, thanks to the diagonalization performed in Chapter \ref{secanalytic}, the dissipative character of the equation is shown in \eqref{estimatef12} for any $A_\sigma>0$, no matter how large the gravity effects are. \end{remark}